The Miami Foundation Inc

 Website: https://miamifoundation.org

-Contact: Contact form available on website; Program and Grantmaking Team handles grant-related inquiries
+Contact: Contact form available on website; Programme and Grantmaking Team handles grant-related inquiries

 Overview

-Established in 1967 as the Dade Community Foundation, The Miami Foundation is Greater Miami's premier community foundation with over $438 million in assets.
+Established in 1967 as the Dade Community Foundation, The Miami Foundation is Greater Miami's premier community foundation with over $525 million in assets.
 For nearly 60 years, the foundation has served as a bridge between philanthropists and community needs, investing over $772 million to strengthen Greater Miami.
 Under the leadership of President and CEO Rebecca Fishman Lipsey (appointed June 2020), the foundation has grown by 50% and infused a commitment to equity and collective impact into every initiative.
 The foundation manages more than 1,000 charitable funds and has served 35,000 donors.
-In 2023, the foundation made a significant shift from annual to bi-annual grant cycles, reflecting their commitment to trust-based philanthropy with unrestricted, multi-year general operating support.
-The foundation has received recognition for its innovative participatory grantmaking approach, partnering with over 100 Community Advisors to review proposals and ensure community voices are centered in funding decisions.
+The foundation operates on a bi-annual grant cycle, reflecting their commitment to trust-based philanthropy with unrestricted, multi-year general operating support.
+The foundation has received recognition for its innovative participatory grantmaking approach, partnering with over 100 Community Advisors to review proposals and ensure community voices are centred in funding decisions.

 Funding Priorities

-• Award amounts determined by organization's annual operating budget
+- Award amounts determined by organisation's annual operating budget

-Safe Communities Program: Partnership with The Frederick A. DeLuca Foundation, Miami-Dade County, State Attorney's Office, and Taft Foundation
+Safe Communities Programme: Partnership with The Frederick A. DeLuca Foundation, Miami-Dade County, State Attorney's Office, and Taft Foundation

-• Supports organizations assisting victims of crime, reducing crime in communities, and helping offenders rehabilitate
+- Supports organisations assisting victims of crime, reducing crime in communities, and helping offenders rehabilitate

-Scholarship Programs: Various scholarships and fellowships for Miami-Dade County residents
+Scholarship Programmes: Various scholarships and fellowships for Miami-Dade County residents

 Donor-Advised Funds: The foundation operates donor-advised funds through which donors can direct distributions